vuejs/awesome-vue/README.md

  - [ic-firebase-uploader](https://github.com/InCuca/ic-firebase-uploader) - A clean multi-file upload component for Firebase storage.
  - [vuejs-uploader](https://github.com/charliekassel/vuejs-uploader) - A resumable multipart file uploader for HUGE file uploads.
  - [vue-filepond](https://github.com/pqina/vue-filepond) - A Vue.js component for FilePond - a file upload library that can upload anything you throw at it.
+ - [v-uploader](https://github.com/TerryZ/v-uploader) - A Vue2 plugin to make files upload simple and easier, you can drag files or select file in dialog to upload

 #### Context Menu

  - [vue-context-menu](https://github.com/vmaimone/vue-context-menu) - A context menu component for vue js.